Metropolitan Life Insurance Company Tower: Architecture

-The Metropolitan Life Insurance Company Tower, or the South Building, is composed of the east wing and the tower.
-It occupies an entire block between Madison Avenue and Madison Square Park to the west, 24th Street to the north, Park Avenue South to the east, and 23rd Street to the south.
-The block measures 200 ft from north to south and 445 ft from east to west.
+The building is composed of the east wing and the tower.
 The first section of the original 11-story, full-block east wing was completed in 1893 and was designed by Napoleon LeBrun & Sons.
 The tower was a later addition to the original building, constructed between 1905 and 1909.
 The original home office building was replaced with the current building, designed by Lloyd Morgan and Eugene Meroni, between 1953 and 1957.
 The complex is one of the few remaining major insurance companies' "home offices" in New York City.
 (Note: The others include: